 People do things that help them lower stress and try to forget after a hard day.
 Sometimes people try to drink their problems away.
-Others try to eat their bodyweight in ice cream.
+Others try to eat their body weight in ice cream.
 This type of behavior is a fairly common coping mechanism in both fiction and Real Life.
 This usually takes place after a fight with a loved one or some other type of high-level emotional distress, usually while lamenting about who or what is bothering them.

-- After having a minor squabble with Sae, Hiro of Hidamari Sketch (pictured above) goes on a binge eating tons of food from cake and donuts to curry, always with a "><" on her face and constantly saying things "Stupid Sae"...Les Yay?
-Of course not.
+- After having a minor squabble with Sae, Hiro of Hidamari Sketch goes on a binge eating tons of food from cake and donuts to curry, always with a "><" on her face and constantly saying things like "Stupid Sae".

 - Puella Magi Madoka Magica Kyoko goes off on a binge after she loses an argument with Sayaka.
 In a variant of this, it's also implied that her Big Eater tendencies are a coping mechanism for her Dark and Troubled Past; namely, her family starving after her priest father got excommunicated, and later his killing the rest of her family and himself after finding out about Kyoko's contract.